HesamShaelaie/HesamShaelaie/README.md

 # Hi there 👋, I am Hesam!

 I am a Ph.D. candidate in Industrial and System Engineering at Lehigh University.
-I am interested in discrete optimization and Machine Learning.
+I am interested in discrete optimization and Machine Learning techniques.
 Currently, I am working on the intersection of Branch & Bound and Reinforcement Learning.
 Also, I am working on another interesting project which tries to verify the actions and behavior of Graph Nural Network through optimization.